Just Prawn Singapore Noodles - Cook Republic #glutenfree #noodlerecipe

 You will be surprised to know that Singapore Noodles don't actually exist in Singapore.
-I lived in Singapore for five years and not once did I come across Singapore Noodles.
-What I had there that was as close to this delicious dish was called Fried Bee Hoon.
-But it was still different from the curry powder spiked, golden yellow noodles prevalent in the Western world.
-Singapore Noodles are a takeaway staple in countries like Australia, Hong Kong, US, UK and Canada.
+I lived in Singapore for five years, and not once did I come across Singapore Noodles.
+What I had there, which was as close to this delicious dish as possible, was called Fried Bee Hoon.
+But it was still different from the curry powder-spiked, golden yellow noodles prevalent in the Western world.
+Singapore Noodles are a takeaway staple in countries such as Australia, Hong Kong, the US, the UK, and Canada.
 Noodles stir-fried in a screaming hot pan with prawns, char siu pork, garlic, greens, sprouts and the ingredient that makes them so unique - curry powder.

 Singapore Noodles are dry vermicelli noodles packed with big flavours.
-A try example of fusion food - a mishmash of cultures and flavours for the ultimate takeaway treat.
-The thin vermicelli noodles are actually rice noodles which not only makes this dish gluten-free but also mind-numbingly easy to cook.
-Vermicelli noodles don't really need to be cooked, they just need to be soaked in boiling water for 5 minutes and then drained.
-You could rinse them in cold water, but I never do and they are perfect for stir-frying.
+A true example of fusion food - a mishmash of cultures and flavours for the ultimate takeaway treat.
+The thin vermicelli noodles are actually rice noodles, which not only makes this dish gluten-free but also makes it mind-numbingly easy to cook.
+Vermicelli noodles don't really need to be cooked; they only need to be soaked in boiling water for 5 minutes and then drained.
+You could rinse them in cold water, but I never do, and they are perfect for stir-frying.

 Just like any other Asian stir-fry dish, you have to have your mise en place done.
-I follow the Wok Clock (a very useful technique by one of my favourite Asian chef - Jeremy Pang).
-You do your ingredient prep in separate little bowls and arrange them in a clockwise pattern, starting with your first ingredient at 12 o clock.
+I follow the Wok Clock (a very useful technique by one of my favourite Asian chefs - Jeremy Pang).
+You do your ingredient prep in separate little bowls and arrange them in a clockwise pattern, starting with your first ingredient at 12 o'clock.

 1. Oil